Estimated reading time: 13 minutes 20 seconds. In a Hurry? Download this guide to read later

 You might also want to consider annual cycles in your industry as the financial year and certain holiday seasons usually bring in periods of high demand for contractors.
 For example, January and February tends to yield opportunities for some contractors as new budgets are usually approved and companies begin their search for new hires.
 However, in the summer months, where holidays disrupt hiring rhythms, savvy contractors might choose to wait until September to begin making their moves.

-Three industries that currently show high demand for skilled contract talent in the UK are the IT, Finance and Engineering sectors.
-Read on to find out why the demand is growing, which skills are most desirable and how your salary would compare as a contractor within each sector.
+Three industries that currently show high demand for skilled contract talent in the UK are the IT, Finance and Construction sectors.
+Read on to find out why the demand is growing, which skills are most desirable, and how your salary would compare as a contractor within each sector.

 The number of IT professionals will grow from 1.2m to 1.6m by 2024